jbeeko/TypeUp/README.md

 #### Better Error Messages

 ### FSON Language Extensions
+This is a list of proposed extenstions to the FSON language.

 #### "let" Bindings
 Currenlty the FSONParser parses a single type passed to the parseFSON function.
 An extension would be to parse a environment of typed binding of the form `<identifier>:<type><data>`.
 A special binding called `root` is the one to be returned.
 For example: